Man pleads guilty in conspiracy to kidnap Michigan governor - WTMJ

 He said he also offered to paint his boat black for another night of surveillance.

 Last fall, defense attorney Mark Satawa said Garbin had no intention to carry out a kidnapping, no matter what he might have said in recorded or online conversations.
-A “big talk” defense emerged as a strategy.
+But outside court Wednesday, he said Garbin believed a guilty plea was the “right thing to do.”

-“Saying things like, ‘I hate the governor, the governor is tyrannical’ … is not illegal, even if you’re holding a gun and running around the woods when you do it,” Satawa said in October.
+“This is about our client saying, ‘Look, I need to own up to what I did.
+It was wrong.
+I’m accepting responsibility.
+I’m sorry for having done it,’” Satawa told reporters.

 The other defendants are Adam Fox, Barry Croft Jr., Kaleb Franks, Daniel Harris and Brandon Caserta.
 A trial has been scheduled for March 23.